w4devInc/w4-post-list/README.md

 == Description ==

-Display Posts (or any custom post type), Terms (or any custom taxonomy), Users (any role) on Content or Widget Areas by placing a shortcode.
+Display Posts (any custom post type), Terms (any custom taxonomy), Users (any role) on Content or Widget Areas by placing a shortcode.
 Select what to show and design how to show it.
 Using the plugin is really easy.
 You will find Tinymce button on post/page editor to quickly inset a list.
 Also, there's a separate page for creating or editing list.

 = List Types =
 * Posts